Learn how to measure and drive quality in your contact centre

 An effective Quality Assurance Program drives a variety of strategic objectives including enhanced Customer Experience, better Frontline Engagement, empowered Team Leaders, improved Training curriculums and ongoing innovation in Quality standards.

-Some people think that Quality Assurance means auditing Service for improvement.
+And some people think that Quality Assurance means auditing service for improvement.
 But the process begins way before auditing begins.

-It begins with understanding a culture of Service, how to put together a strong Service Vision, and develop clear standards and provide for continuous measurement & improvement through strong a strong VOC framework.
+It begins with understanding a culture of service, how to put together a strong Customer Service Vision, and develop clear standards and provide for continuous measurement & improvement through strong a strong VOC framework.